loganrath/loganrath.github.io/modules/apa.md

 layout: page
 title: "Sources for Teaching American Psychological Association Format"
 ---
 This page brings together content that I have used to teach about [APA Citation](https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_style_introduction.html).
-This page is my own personal construction and does not r
+The [standard disclaimer](/disclaimer.html) applies.

 Videos
 ---